 I can’t tell you the number of e-mails I’ve gotten from people who have bought themselves a flash simply because everyone else has one, and then struggled to understand the underlying concept behind using one.
 They get caught up in the “why doesn’t my photo look like your photo?” question and don’t stop to understand the basics.

 Let’s start by looking at the opening image.
 The use of flash in this photo really makes it what it is, it simply wouldn’t be the same without it.
-Firstly the flash pulse has allowed me to freeze the action of the skier, whilst having a slow shutter speed of 1/320 which leaved the flecks of snow looking like they are streaking through the air and not frozen in time.
+Firstly, the flash pulse has allowed me to freeze the action of the skier, whilst having a slow shutter speed of 1/320 which left the flecks of snow looking like they are streaking through the air and not frozen in time.
 This is achieved by having a focused beam from the flash that’s only hitting the skier.
 As you can see, no flash is spilling down to the ground at all.

-The second thing the flash allows me to do is bring out the colours and detail on the skier.
+The second thing the flash allows me to do is to bring out the colours and detail on the skier.
 Without the flash, and aiming directly into the sun as I was, this photo would have just been a silhouette, and not a very good one at that.
-In fact I wouldn’t even have bothered with shooting this unless I had a flash.
+In fact, I wouldn’t even have bothered with shooting this unless I had a flash.

-The next thing that flash allows me to do is control the ambient light exposure.
+The next thing that flash allows me to do is to control the ambient light exposure.
 The ambient light is grossly underexposed here, bringing the sky colour down to that deep blue and giving you the impression that he’s almost floating in space.
 It gives a radically different look and it’s eye-catching to the viewer because it’s not how we typically see the world.

 In terms of setup, it’s dead simple.
-The flash is about 5 feet to my left on top of a 6ft lightstand and I’m crouching down with a 17-40mm lens on a Canon 1-series body.
+The flash is about 5 feet to my left on top of a 6ft light stand, and I’m crouching down with a 17-40mm lens on a Canon 1-series body.
 The flash is triggered by basic Pocketwizards.

 Careful use of just one flash can open incredible possibilities and that’s what I want to demonstrate in this article.